jnozzi/cocoadev.com/SiteContent/General/MethodSwizzling.markdown

 -- Brooke C.

 ----
-If you want to do this sort of thing with dynamically created classes take a look at my code at [[WeakPointers]].
-The aforementioned code worked well so long as I didn't try it on any [[CoreFoundation]] classes.
+If you want to do this sort of thing with dynamically created classes take a look at my code at General/WeakPointers.
+The aforementioned code worked well so long as I didn't try it on any General/CoreFoundation classes.

 -jason